rapid7/insightconnect-plugins/threatstack/help.md

 #### Get Rule

-This action is used to get rule.
+This action is used to get a rule.

 ##### Input